coldtest-berlin/deterministic-hex-password-generator/README.md

 1. Open `index.html` in any web browser.
 2. Type your secret phrase into the input field.
-3. Check the first 3 characters to verify your input.
+3. Check the first 3 characters to verify your input by typing `Space` or `Enter` or pressing `Copy`.
+If you want, you can continue to type.
+This can be used as an intermediate checkpoint.
 4. Click **COPY** next to `SHA-256` or `SHA-1`.
 5. Paste your password where needed, then click **Reset All** to clear everything and wipe the clipboard.